-Data Sheet July 8, 2010 FN6388.3
+Data Sheet July 8, 2010 FN6753.1

-5-Bit VID Single-Phase Voltage Regulator with Current Monitor for IMVP-6+ Santa Rosa GPU Core
+3-Bit VID Single-Phase Voltage Regulator with Current Monitor for GPU Core Power

-The ISL6263B IC is a Single-Phase Synchronous-Buck PWM voltage regulator featuring Intersil's Robust Ripple Regulator (R3) Technology $^{\text{TM}}$.
-The ISL6263B is an implementation of the Intel $^{\textcircled{\tiny{\$}}}$ Mobile Voltage Positioning (IMVP) protocol for GPU Render Engine core power.
-Integrated current monitor, droop amplifier, MOSFET drivers and bootstrap diode result in smaller implementation area and lower component cost.
+The ISL6263D IC is a Single-Phase Synchronous Buck PWM voltage regulator for GPU core power applications.
+It features Intersil's Robust Ripple Regulator (\mathbb{R}^3) Technology $^{\text{TM}}$.
+Integrated current monitor, differential remote sense amplifier, MOSFET driver and bootstrap diode result in smaller implementation area and lower component cost.

 Intersil's R3 TechnologyTM combines the best features of both fixed-frequency PWM and hysteretic PWM, delivering excellent light-load efficiency and superior load transient response by commanding variable switching frequency during the transitory event.
-For maximum conversion efficiency, the ISL6263B automatically enters diodeemulation mode (DEM) should the inductor current attempt to flow negative.
+For maximum conversion efficiency, the ISL6263D automatically enters Diode Emulation Mode (DEM) when the inductor current attempts to flow negative.
 DEM is highly configurable and easy to set-up.
-A PWM filter can be enabled that prevents the switching frequency from entering the audible spectrum as a result of extremely light load while in DEM.
+A PWM filter can be enabled, which prevents the switching frequency from entering the audible spectrum as a result of extremely light load while in DEM.

-The Render core voltage can be dynamically programmed from 0.41200V to 1.28750V by the five VID input pins without requiring sequential stepping of the VID states.
-The ISL6263B requires only one capacitor for both the soft-start slew-rate and the dynamic VID slew-rate by internally connecting the SOFT pin to the appropriate current source.
-Processor socket Kelvin sensing is accomplished with an integrated unity-gain true differential amplifier.
+The GPU core voltage can be dynamically programmed from 0.7V to 1.0875V by the three VID input pins without requiring sequential stepping of the VID states.
+The ISL6263D requires only one capacitor for both the soft-start slew-rate and the dynamic VID slew-rate by internally connecting the SOFT pin to the appropriate current source.
+The voltage Kelvin sensing is accomplished with an integrated unity-gain true differential amplifier.